sidmonta/poTojs/README.md

 # poTojs
-Convert translate po file into a javascript's dictionary
+Webpack loader for file po that convert a file po to a Javascript Object